 Branch endorsements.

-though we know free does not mean without costs, the Chicago School mandarins
+Even though we know free does not mean without costs, the Chicago School

-judges will ignore quite harmful impacts to individual and society that are not
+like-minded judges will ignore quite harmful impacts to individual and society

 No comments: